 This itinerary combines mountain excursions with a bit of a beach holiday and some aquatic adventure.
 You'll arrive in Liberia, the hub of Costa Rica's Guanacaste Province.
 From there, drive to Arenal Volcano National Park, where you'll hike to a waterfall, relax in natural hot springs, and raft world-class whitewater.
 Then it's west to the Monteverde to see the cloud forest canopy via suspension bridges and a zip-line tour.
 A drive south will take you to Manuel Antonio, a unique destination with a combination of the beach, jungle and national park.
 After a couple days enjoying the beach and wildlife in Manuel Antonio, you'll return to San Jose for your journey home.

-This 11-day itinerary is perfect for travelers who like to combine their mountain adventures with a bit of a beach holiday.
-You'll arrive in Liberia, the hub of Costa Rica's Guanacaste Province.
-From the airport, you'll head to Rincón de la Vieja and spend two days exploring the nature surrounding one of the country's most active volcanoes.
-Then travel deeper inland to spend a few days crossing suspension bridges, zip-lining over trees, and hiking through the jungles of La Fortuna and the Monteverde Cloud Forest Reserve.
-You'll end your trip in Manuel Antonio National Park.
-More than just stunning white-sand beaches, Manuel Antonio is rich in biodiversity and wildlife viewing opportunities.
+This 11-day itinerary combines mountain adventures with beaches, starting in Rincón de la Vieja to explore the environs of one of the country's most active volcanoes.
+Then travel deeper inland to spend a few days crossing suspension bridges, ziplining over trees, and hiking through the jungles of La Fortuna and the Monteverde Cloud Forest.
+More than stunning white-sand beaches, you'll end your trip in Manuel Antonio National Park, rich in biodiversity and wildlife viewing opportunities.

 Experience Costa Rica's most spectacular national parks on this 15-day tour.
 You'll catch glimpses of sea turtles and monkeys in Tortuguero National Park and spot hundreds of bird species in the Monteverde Cloud Forest.
 Then it's time to head to the countries largest and most famous volcano, Arenal, for a mix of wildlife and heart pumping excursions.
 Finally, you'll end the trip in Manuel Antonio, where you'll snorkel among colorful fish and traverse jungle trails.